BECOMING

 PROGRAM NOTE

-The work is in three large sections and is a large progression from darkness to light.
-The first section begins as the opening of the Ninth Symphony, with a crescendo.
-This large crescendo begins with bell-like percussion, to symbolize the ringing in the ear that foreshadows deafness, and builds into stormy and turbulent music.
-Descending scales and glissandi are used with several rhythmic and transformed melodic motives from the Fifth and Ninth Symphonies to illustrate an aggressive descent into a kind of madness.
-This is the darkness and anguish of Beethoven’s hearing loss, his thoughts on suicide and the eventual blurring and loss of familiar sound.
+In three large sections, the work unfolds in a large scale progression from darkness to light.
+It begins as the Ninth Symphony, with a crescendo.
+This large growl into existence begins with bell-like percussion to symbolize the ringing in the ear that foreshadows deafness.
+Descending scales and glissandi are used with several rhythmic and transformed melodic motives from the Fifth and Ninth to illustrate an aggressive descent into a kind of madness.
+This is the darkness and anguish of Beethoven’s hearing loss, his thoughts on suicide and the eventual blurring of familiar sound.

-The middle section emerges from the darkness into a lighter and less heavy music symbolizing Beethoven’s love of nature.
-This section contains flourishing woodwind passages and a melody based on a melodic fragment from the Fifth Symphony.
+The middle section emerges from the darkness into a lighter and less heavy music symbolizing Beethoven's retreat into a realm of nature.
+Flourishing woodwind passages and fragments from the first and third movements of the Fifth blossom in the textures.
 An escape from the darkness, the music moves toward pastoral atmospheres.
-Glissandi and downward scales are still present as a lingering reminder of the struggle to cope with deafness and depression.
+Glissandi and downward scales are still present as a lingering reminder of the struggle to cope with deafness and depression, but they are gradually transformed into qualities more luminous and magical.

-The final section returns suddenly with the former turbulent music but moves into a heroic and triumphant transformation to light.
-This light is represented with the appearance of motives and progressions from the Sixth Symphony.
-The work concludes in a fanfare-like section recapping a Fifth Symphony motive where descending and ascending scales signify Beethoven’s heroic triumph over darkness and deafness.
+The final section returns with the former turbulent music and quickly ignites into a triumphant transformation to light.
+This light is represented with the appearance of motives and progressions from the Pastoral Sixth Symphony.
+The work concludes in a fanfare-like ascent, transforming all materials that were used to signify madness and darkness into shimmering music of majesty. © MTF